 By 2017, it was clear that PSC Support was effective and active, and had a strong influence but had reached an inflection point.
 As a purely volunteer-based organisation with a handful of active volunteers, the Trustees of PSC Support recognised that whilst our income through the splendid work of our fundraisers had grown, our ability to scale our work had not and that PSC Support needed to change how it operated.

 The Trustees took professional advice on transforming PSC Support into a new legal entity termed a charitable incorporated organisation (CIO) and achieved CIO status on 27th October 2017.
 The beginning of 2018 saw progress towards ensuring that the assets of the original charity were transferred to the CIO to continue to be used for the same charitable activities.
 Our operational goal to employ someone to help Martine Walmsley with our support, advocacy, education and research programme came to fruition in December 2018 when our first employee, Maxine Cowlin, started work with us as our Programme Development Officer.

-In the past 24 years, our small support group has grown into a national charity working at the highest level to influence policy and research.
+In the past 25 years, our small support group has grown into a national charity working at the highest level to influence policy and research worldwide.
 PSC itself has gone from a disease that was considered a mystery to a disease that has several strands of research in progress and an international PSC research community.
-There is still so much we need to do to achieve our ultimate goal of finding an effective treatment for PSC: we are committed to achieving it so that no one has to ever face a diagnosis of an untreatable disease called PSC.
+There is still so much we need to do to achieve our ultimate goal of a world without PSC: we are committed to achieving it so that no one has to ever face a diagnosis of an untreatable disease called PSC.